vipul-dunde/sarvam-rag/README.md

 ### Overview
 The Sarvam RAG system is designed to meet all the requirements outlined in the problem statement.
 You can view the full problem details [here](https://docs.google.com/document/d/1y6Ol_9cLP1VPrHUR7NfXcYtAECZRXAhmmTKM5sc24HQ/edit).
 Key Highlights:
-Application Can distinguish between different Tools Such as VectorStoreTool, SaravamLanguageTool, MathTool, and NormalQuery.
+Application Can distinguish between different Tools Such as VectorStoreTool, SarvamLanguageTool, MathTool, and NormalQuery.
 **SaravamLanguageTool** is additional tool which calls sarvamAI translate api with toolkit Calling.

 ### Key Features: